 Fellenzer also teaches a Sports Beat class for graduate students in the USC Annenberg master’s program.
-His newest class, “The Athlete, Sports Media and Popular Culture,” which he will team-teach with award-winning Annenberg professor and documentary filmmaker Joe Saltzman, launches in fall 2017 and will examine how athletes have been portrayed historically in film and on TV.
+His newest class, “The Athlete, Sports Media and Popular Culture,” which he team-teaches with award-winning Annenberg professor and documentary filmmaker Joe Saltzman, launched in fall 2017 and examines how athletes have been portrayed historically in film and on TV.

 Fellenzer has been a Heisman Trophy voter since 2007, one of only 43 in California and 925 nationally who have been invited to participate in the selection process for the most prestigious individual award in sports.